IARCbioinfo/Imputation-nf/README.md

 Here is a summary of the method :
 - Preprocessing of target dataset if necessary : by using the nextflow script Preparation_dataset.nf which take the dataset plink file (.bed/.bim/.fam) in input.
-- First step : Origin estimation of several population from the target dataset by using admixture tools and a dataset of reference.
+- First step : Origin estimation of sample from the target dataset by using admixture tools and the hapmap dataset as reference.
-- Second step : Series of quality and SNPs filters from the target dataset before the imputation step.
+- Second step : Series of SNPs filters and quality checking from the target dataset before the imputation step.
-- Third step : QC analyses of the target dataset
+- Third step : VCF production
 - Last step : Phasing and imputation